PabloPavan/sniply_api/README.md

 ## Running with Docker (Recommended)

-For development, debugging, and advanced Docker workflows (including debug images, hot reload, and troubleshooting), please refer to  [README.dev.md](./README.dev.md).
+For development, debugging, and advanced Docker workflows (including debug images and troubleshooting), please refer to [README.dev.md](./README.dev.md).
 That document describes the recommended and correct way to run Sniply with Docker in development environments.

 ## API Overview